 Pancreatic cancer treatment options

-As with any condition, treatment options depend on the type and stage of the disease, overall health and patient preference.
-We encourage all patients to take the time to learn about the treatment options available to ensure they are comfortable and prepared for the treatment process.
+As with any condition, treatment options depend on the type and stage of the disease, overall health and your personal preference.
+We encourage you to take the time to learn about the treatment options available to ensure you are comfortable and prepared for the treatment process.

 Your care plan may include: